Frequently Asked Questions About Family Law in California

 Answers from experienced attorneys in Pasadena

 When facing a complex family legal issue, including divorce, it is likely that you will have a number of questions.
 Our attorneys will always be available to address the specific issues related to your case.
 There are also a number of common questions we face from our clients.
 If we cannot answer your questions here, please feel free to contact our firm directly.
-We offer free phone consultations to potential clients regarding similar legal issues.
+We offer phone consultations to potential clients regarding similar legal issues.

 How long does a divorce take?

 When facing divorce, you may wonder how long it will take.
 A divorce could be finalized in a few days, if the parties already know what they want to do and have all their financial information in order for the attorneys, or could be drawn out over years, depending on the issues that you and your spouse face.
 Working with an experienced attorney can minimize the time and expense of litigation and ensure that your rights are protected.

 How does a court divide marital property?

 California is a community property state, meaning that all property is considered either “community” or “separate” property.
 At the time of divorce, the courts will divide all community property equally between the parties.
 Community property is property that is acquired during marriage, other than by gift to one or the other of the parties or by inheritance.
 Separate property is property that is acquired before marriage and after separation and by gift or inheritance during marriage.
 Although these definitions may seem to be simple, characterization of property as community or separate property, on divorce — especially accounts and other property that have been comingled — can be a complicated process.